-All valves located at a height greater than 7 feet require a permanent ladder for access.
-Instead of a ladder, chain-operated mechanisms are permissible.
+All valves located at a height greater than 6 feet require a permanent ladder for access.
+Instead of a ladder, chainoperated mechanisms are permissible on standpipe control valves.

 6.3.2 Fire Hose Covers

 All newly installed fire hoses must have fire hose covers.